John-Abbott-College/1T4-Notes/wk7/intro-command-line.md

 ## Intro to PowerShell

-> If you would like to follow along, download the "File Compression" zip file again from LEA.
+> If you would like to follow along, download the "File Compression" zip file again from LEA -- the set of files is not quite the same as the images shown below, but should behave similarly enough (and will be what we use during class time).

 ### Launching PowerShell